What does The Trust Professional Liability insurance policy cover?

 Not necessarily.
-Some forms of psychology practice do not require licensure (for example, industrial & organizational, consumer, coaching, and other consultative practices).
-The Professional Liability Policy also covers postdoctoral candidates working under supervision toward licensure.
+Some forms of psychology practice do not require licensure (for example, Industrial and Organizational, Consumer, Coaching, and other Consultative practices).
+The Professional Liability policy also covers postdoctoral candidates working under supervision toward licensure.
 All states require a license to provide certain clinical services, and the policy requires that you comply with all applicable laws and guidelines.
 However, many postdoctoral candidates must practice under supervision for one to two years before being eligible for licensure.
-The Trust offers unlicensed post-docs working toward licensure a 35% discount for their first year of coverage.
+The Trust offers unlicensed post-docs working toward licensure a 35% discount on their first year of coverage.

 Who may apply for coverage?

 Psychologists, including post-docs and doctoral students working to become psychologists, may apply for coverage.
 Additionally, owners and employees may be added to your policy to form a group policy.
-Group members can be psychologists or other Allied Mental Health Professionals such as Marriage and Family Therapists, Counselors, and Social Workers.
+Group members can be psychologists or other Allied Health Professionals, such as Marriage and Family Therapists, Counselors and Social Workers.

 Where am I covered?